propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.1 - 2021-03-23 =
+* Added support for Rank Math SEO plugin whereby property taxonomies and off market properties are removed from XML sitemaps
+* Added new Elementor widgets: Floorplan Link, EPC Link, Brochure Link, Enquiry Form Link, Virtual Tour Link
+* Added filter 'property_search_results_thumbnail_size' to allow customisation of thumbnail size used in search results.
+New setting in Template Assistant add on utilises this
+* Added event details to new viewing details lightbox
+* Updated Fancybox jQuery library from 3.3.5 to 3.5.7
+* Corrected issue with department not getting set by default in applicant registration form following new custom department feature

 = 1.5.0 - 2021-03-15 =
 * Added the ability to add custom departments under 'Property Hive > Settings > General'.
 This should satisfy one of our most common support queries, as well as open Property Hive upto a whole host of new businesses